*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - 45” Long by 17.5” Wide Running Surface

-- This is a folding treadmill and the 55” long by 20” wide deck provides enough room for a comfortable walking City L6.
-Petite users may have enough room to run, but the deck is a bit small for larger users.
+- This treadmill folds flat and the 45” x 17.5” deck is enough room to comfortably walk on.
+Petite users may have enough room to run, but the deck is a bit small for larger users to jog and run on.

 - Composite Frame